 Grace Gair ’08 | B.A.
 Anthropology and International Relations

-Grace Gair graduated from Eckerd College in 2008 with double major in Anthropology and International Relations.
-Following graduation, Grace received a Fulbright scholarship to South Korea, where she worked and taught English.
-Grace then spent three years in Berlin, Germany where she completed her Master's degree in Public Policy and worked as a consultant.
+Grace Gair graduated from Eckerd College in 2008 with a double major in Anthropology and International Relations.
+Following graduation, Grace received a Fulbright scholarship to South Korea, where she taught English.
+Grace then spent three years in Berlin, Germany, where she completed her Master's degree in Public Policy and worked as a consultant.